 Foreign currency transactions are accounted for in accordance with ASC 830 Foreign Currency Translation.
 The income statements of the company's foreign operations are translated at the monthly average rates.
 Assets and liabilities of the company's foreign operations are translated at exchange rates at the balance sheet date.
 These translation adjustments are not included in determining net income for the period but are disclosed and accumulated in a separate component of stockholders' equity.
+Exchange gains and losses on foreign currency transactions are included in determining net income for the period but are disclosed and accumulated in a separate component of stockholders' equity.
 Exchange gains and losses on foreign currency transactions are included in determining net income for the period in which they occur.
-These transactions amounted to a loss of \$2.6 million, \$2.4 million and \$1.9 million in 2018, 2017 and 2016, respectively, and are included in other expense on the statements of earnings.
+These transactions amounted to a gain of \$0.9 million, and loss of \$2.6 million and \$2.4 million in 2019, 2018 and 2017, respectively, and are included in other expense on the statements of earnings.

-(l) Shipping and Handling Costs
+(1) Shipping and Handling Costs